Scottish Invasive Species Initiative

 Facebook: Scottish Invasive Species Initiative

-*The ten fishery trusts/boards involved in the SISI project are; Tay District Salmon Fishery Board, Esk Rivers & Fisheries Trust, River Dee Trust, Deveron Bogie & Isla Rivers Charitable Trust, Spey Fishery Board, Findhorn Nairn & Lossie Fisheries Trust, Ness & Beauly Fisheries Trust, Cromarty Fisheries Trust, Wester Ross Fisheries Trust and West Sutherland Fisheries Trust.
+*The ten fishery trusts/boards involved in the SISI project are; Tay District Salmon Fishery Board, Esk Rivers & Fisheries Trust, River Dee Trust, Deveron Bogie & Isla Rivers Charitable Trust, Spey Fishery Board, Findhorn Nairn & Lossie Fisheries Trust, Ness & Beauly Fisheries Trust, Cromarty Firth Fishery Board, Wester Ross Fisheries Trust and West Sutherland Fisheries Trust.
 In addition to these, The University of Aberdeen is an academic partner in the project.